BuilderIO/builder/plugins/commercelayer/README.md

 ## Authentication

-The plugin uses Commerce Layer's Sales Channel authentication.
-You'll need:
+The plugin supports both Commerce Layer authentication methods:

+### Sales Channel Authentication (Market-Specific)
+For accessing products from a specific market:
 - A Commerce Layer account
-- Sales Channel API credentials
+- Sales Channel API credentials (Client ID only)
+- Market-specific scope (e.g., `market:id:YOUR_MARKET_ID`)

+### Integration Authentication (All Markets)
+For accessing products from all markets:
+- A Commerce Layer account
+- Integration API credentials (Client ID + Client Secret)
-- A valid market scope
+- Market scope set to `market:all`

+**Note:** Sales channel tokens with `market:all` scope will not return products due to Commerce Layer restrictions.
+Use integration tokens for cross-market access.

 ## Contributing